 The hard realities of a tragedy like a violent attack at a school is that there is not a one size fits all solution.
 As these articles discuss, solutions to improve school security must be thought of in layers.
 We must make a school an unattractive target for any potential aggressor.
 The design and technologies utilized must work together to buy the individuals inside the school and authorities time to respond to the threat.
 In these situations, every moment matters.
 While we do not claim that security window films are the sole solution, they can provide a valuable layer of protection that works in conjunction with other design elements and technologies to improve school security and student safety.

-If you would like more information about security window films and how they can help with school security and safety, click HERE and then contact us by calling (757) 695-8444 or emailing [email protected].
-We would be happy to provide you with a property assessment and estimate on implementing security window films in your Chesapeake, Virginia and Tidewater Region area schools.
+If you would like more information about security window films and how they can help with school security and safety, click HERE and then contact us by calling (757) 695-8444 or emailing HERE.
+We would be happy to provide you with a property assessment and estimate on implementing security window films in your Chesapeake, Virginia and Hampton Roads area schools.